mdeeter/hanbrkcli-watcher/README.md

 - `done_dir` - Where original files are moved after encoding (default: `done`)
 - `log_dir` - Where log files are stored (default: `logs`)

-All paths can be relative or absolute.
+All paths can be **relative** (to the script location) or **absolute**.
+The script will automatically create these directories if they don't exist, including any necessary parent directories.

 **Encoding:**